Nerdlabs-AI-DC/AI-Nerd/README.md

 AI Nerd has a memory system.
 It can remember important information, past conversations, and more, and recall these memories later.
 ### Discord Integration
 AI Nerd is deeply integrated with Discord.
 It can see channel history, recognize which server it's in, change its status, read usernames, and more.
+### Games
+AI Nerd offers a variety of game commands under the /fun category.
+Completing these games can increase your NerdScore, a built-in point system.
 ## Commands
-- /activate – Makes AI Nerd respond to all messages in the channel where the command is used, even if it's not mentioned.
+- /config activate – Makes AI Nerd respond to all messages in the channel where the command is used, even if it's not mentioned.
-- /freewill-rate – Controls how often AI Nerd should react without being mentioned.
+- /config freewill – Controls how often AI Nerd should react without being mentioned.
 - /delete-memories - Delete your personal memories.
+- /status - Shows the system status of AI Nerd.
 - /fun ___ - Games and fun stuff.

 **Add AI Nerd to your server:**